 Meeting community needs

-Like a first responder, the Y exists to serve emerging needs in the community.
+The Y exists to serve emerging needs in the community.
 We can pivot to respond to challenges our communities like Coquitlam are facing.
-The YMCA of Greater Vancouver has been supporting families through essential child care and day camp programs all summer long.
-YMCA Employment and Immigrant Services programs have gone virtual, along with Y Mind mental health programs and the wide range of fitness, family supports and virtual camp through YMCAhome.ca.
+The YMCA of Greater Vancouver supported families through essential child care and day camp programs all summer long.
+YMCA Employment and Immigrant Services programs have gone virtual, along with Y Mind mental health programs and the wide range of fitness, family supports and virtual camp through YMCAathome.ca.
 We continue to listen to the community and are intentional about how we respond.

 Cities, like Coquitlam and the Tri-Cities area, are growing rapidly and soon the demand on social infrastructure will surpass what is available.
 High-rise developments are bringing density and creating an urban environment that needs a safe, clean and inclusive place to connect people to vital community service programs.
 Coquitlam’s growth provides a unique opportunity to intentionally build a YMCA centre of community that is proactive in filling the needs of its citizens.

 Construction continues on the new Coquitlam YMCA